 The agent stack compounds.
 Each layer contributes roughly 15 pp on top of the model on the kinds of tasks both papers measure.

-SoK: Agentic Skills (Feb 2026) adds two pieces of nuance to the skill-layer picture.
+SoK: Agentic Skills (Feb 2026) adds two pieces of nuance.
 First, self-generated skills (skills an agent writes for itself) degrade performance by an average −1.3 pp. Curation matters.
 Second, per-domain variance is large: healthcare skills add +51.9 pp, manufacturing +41.9 pp, software engineering only +4.5 pp. The harness Δ also varies by benchmark (our Online Mind2Web median is 8 pp vs SWE-bench Verified Mini's 31 pp).
 Both layers reward domain-specific design effort.

 SWE-Skills-Bench (Mar 2026) tests whether skills help on real-world software engineering rather than agentic benchmarks.
 The answer is mostly no. Of 49 curated skills tested on Claude Haiku 4.5 + Claude Code, 39 produced zero pass-rate improvement and the average gain was +1.2%.
 Three skills hurt performance.
 The leaderboard Δ shrinks roughly an order of magnitude on in-the-wild tasks.